ford-jones/lazarus/docs/api-reference.md

 > **shader:** *The id of the shader program used to render this mesh.
 Acquired from the return value of `Shader::initialiseShader()`*

 ### Functions:
-#### MeshManager::Mesh create3DAsset(std::string meshPath, std::string materialPath, std::string texturePath)
+#### MeshManager::Mesh create3DAsset(std::string meshPath, std::string materialPath, std::string texturePath, bool selectable)
 Finds and reads a wavefront (obj) file located at `meshPath`. \
 Creates a new instance of a `Mesh`, initialises the values of its properties and returns it. \
 Invokes the `MaterialLoader::loadMaterial()` function and passes on the `materialPath`.